CraigMarkwardt/emontx3-continuous/README.md

 connect the EmonESP device.
 Instead, keep your emontx connected to your computer and open the Arduino serial monitor.
 The output of emonTx is pure text that you can read and diagnose.

+### Configuring

+The firmware is configured to work right away with no extra settings.
+However, in practice you may want to change a few things.

+emontx3-continuous will automatically disregard any disconnected current transformer channels.
+This functionality relies upon a pull-down resistor installed in the standard emontx3 hardware that sets an input to zero if the physical plug is not connected.
+If you are using non-standard hardware, or if your inputs are sometimes unreliable, you can disable some channels if you wish.
+To do this, edit the cont.h file and locate the line ADC_NOTICE_CHANS, and follow the instructions there.  emontx3-continuous will still disregard channels that are disconnected, but it will also ignore any channels that you designate.

+Another area where you will likely want to configure your firmware is detailed calibration for your specific sensors and hardware.
+See below in the Calibration section for more information.

 ## Available Readings